Is It Safe To Wear Clothing With Prop 65 Warning

 The short answer is that while Prop 65 warns of potential risks from exposure to certain chemicals, these risks are typically low.
 The warning is provided as a precautionary measure and does not necessarily mean that the item poses a significant risk to human health.
 While it is important for consumers to be aware of potential risks from exposure to certain chemicals, many of these risks can be minimized through proper care and handling of clothing items.

-See also How To Wear Earbuds With Wings
+See also What To Wear With Flowy Pants

 Prop 65 requires companies to list any known carcinogens or reproductive toxins present in their products.
 This includes anything from lead in jewelry or paints on fabric, all the way down to trace amounts found in dyes or glues used in production.
 The warning labels are designed to alert consumers that these chemicals may be present in the product and should be handled with care.